How to Reconstitute Peptides Step-by-Step | PSPeptides

 Step 6: Add BAC Water to the Peptide Vial (Critical Technique)

 Let the water trickle down the glass wall and pool at the bottom of the vial.
 The goal is gentle, indirect contact between the solvent and the peptide cake.
 Research shows that this wall-injection technique reduces aggregation by approximately 40% compared to direct powder injection, preserving bioactivity for downstream research applications.
-This is the single most important technique element in how to reconstitute peptides correctly.

 Step 7: Mix Gently